Skip to main content

 FUBIC – The future innovation centre in Dahlem

-On the site of the former US military hospital at Fabeckstraße 60-62 in Dahlem, a new innovation centre for Berlin's researchers and entrepreneurs will be created in the next few years: FUBIC.
-The driving force is, among others, the Freie Universität Berlin, which also contributed the first two letters for the name of the new tech and start-up park.
-Directly opposite, they see the so-called Mäusebunker, which was formerly used as the FU's animal testing laboratory.
-Now a listed building, the building with its dystopian-looking architecture is now to be converted.
+Over the next few years, FUBIC – a new innovation centre for Berlin’s researchers and entrepreneurs – will be built on the site of the former US military hospital at Fabeckstraße 60–62 in Dahlem .
+One of the driving forces behind the project is Freie Universität Berlin, which also provides the first two letters of the name for the new tech and start-up park.
+Directly opposite, you can see the so-called ‘Mäusebunker’(Mouse Bunker), which was formerly used as the FU’s animal testing laboratory.
+Now a listed building, the structure with its dystopian-looking architecture is set to be repurposed.

 WISTA Adlershof